-- Evaluation methods include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data; - The evaluation plan sufficiently incorporates all the state (i.e., as provided in Deliverables and Milestone) and local objectives, indicators and measures (i.e., as provided in Attachment 8);
+- Evaluation methods include the use of objective performance measures that are clearly related to the intended outcomes of the project and will produce quantitative and qualitative data; - The evaluation plan sufficiently incorporates all the state (i.e., as provided in RFP section Program Objectives) and local objectives, indicators and measures

-Quality of Project Evaluation (cont.)
-10 points
+Evaluation (cont.)
+15 points

-- The program evaluation process includes procedures for providing performance feedback to the staff and community and permitting periodic assessment of progress toward achieving intended outcomes; - The program evaluation process includes procedures for reviewing and analyzing results and making recommendations for program improvement; and - The program evaluation process includes sufficient controls to ensure that the evaluation is administered as proposed.
+- The program evaluation process includes procedures for reviewing and analyzing results and making recommendations for program improvement; and - The program evaluation process includes sufficient controls to ensure that the evaluation is administered as proposed.